EXCLUSIVE-Sartorius in $11 bln bid for COVID vaccine reagent vendor Maravai -sources

 Sartorius provides equipment and supplies to laboratories performing research and quality control at pharmaceutical companies and research institutes, and also makes products for use in the production of medications and vaccines.
 It has a market value of 27.6 billion euros ($31 billion).

-(Reporting by Greg Roumeliotis in New York Additional reporting by Krystal Hu in Beijing and Anirban Sen in Bangalore Editing by Leslie Adler)
+(Reporting by Greg Roumeliotis in New York Additional reporting by Krystal Hu in Beijing and Anirban Sen in Bangalore Editing by Leslie Adler and Diane Craft)

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))